Minding Your Pees and Poos

 11. Sleep interruption is a real thing.
 Expect to get up in the middle of the night to take your puppy outside for the first few weeks.

-12. Go outside with pup every time he comes out of the crate
+12. Go outside with the pup each time they come out of the safe spot.

-13. Go outside with pup before he goes back inside the crate.
+13. Go outside with the pup before they go back to the safe spot.

 14. If it feels like you are going outside all the time, you are doing it right.